GabrielSantosRX/mitiquiz/README.md

 # mitiquiz
-Mitiquiz - Um Quiz para Simbolismo e Mitos
+Mitiquiz - A Quiz for Symbolism and Myths